greenbtc/greenbtc-blockchain/README.md

 3. Withdraw coins from the staking address:

    ```
-   $ greenbtc wallet staking_withdraw -a 1
+   $ greenbtc staking withdraw -a 1
    ```

    Do a transaction to transfer the coins from the staking address to now wallet receive address.